TrafficGuard/sophia/docs/docs/functions.md

 }
 ```

-The `@funcClass(__filename)` annotation must be on the class so ts-morph can find the source file, and to register the functions.
+The `@funcClass(__filename)` annotation must be on the class so ts-morph can find the source file, generate the function schema and register it.

 The `@func()` annotation must be on each class method to be exposed as a LLM callable function.

-If the definition files don't exist at runtime then they will automatically be generated.
+If the schema files don't exist at runtime then they will automatically be generated.
 To improve startup time
-the definition files are cached under the folder `.nous/functions` and only re-built if the source file modified date is newer.
+the schema files are cached under the folder `.nous/functions` and only re-built if the source file modified date is newer.
-Also, the definition files can be generated at build time with the `npm run functions` script.
+Also, the schema files can be generated at build time with the `npm run functionSchemas` script.

-Function calling agents can transform the object implementing the [FunctionDefinition](https://github.com/TrafficGuard/nous/blob/main/src/functionDefinition/functions.ts#L13)
+Function calling agents can transform the object implementing the [FunctionSchema](https://github.com/TrafficGuard/nous/blob/main/src/functionSchema/functions.ts#L13)
 interface into the format required, e.g. the custom XML format, or native function calling types for OpenAI, Anthropic, Gemini etc.

 The `@func` annotation also adds OpenTelemetry tracing to the function call.